The waitress glances at your baby bump, raising an eyebrow as she hands you your coffee. “Good grief, it’s not a martini,” you think.

 In a few other cases, the concern isn’t infection, but an ingredient or possible contaminant that might increase the chances of certain complications or abnormalities.

-Raw or undercooked eggs, which may be hidden in homemade eggnog and from-scratch Caesar dressing, are a potential source of salmonella bacteria.
+Eggs Raw or undercooked eggs, which may be hidden in homemade eggnog and from-scratch Caesar dressing, are a potential source of salmonella bacteria.
 If you’d like to indulge in the garlicky greens while eating out, check with the chef.
 Some restaurants use a safe alternative: a commercial, pasteurized Caesar base.

-Experts suggest skipping sashimi and other raw seafood, as well as refrigerated smoked salmon, due to the possibility of picking up parasites or food-borne infections.
+Fish and seafood Experts suggest skipping sashimi and other raw seafood, as well as refrigerated smoked salmon, due to the possibility of picking up parasites or food-borne infections.

 What about cooked fish?
 Not only is it a good source of lean protein, studies suggest the omega-3 oils in fatty varieties, such as salmon, may modestly boost baby’s IQ.
 The caveat?
 During pregnancy, Health Canada recommends curbing your intake of large predator species that feast on smaller fish — they contain higher levels of mercury, which, in sufficient amounts, may have subtle effects on baby’s brain development.
 Limit these (which include swordfish, orange roughy and fresh or frozen tuna) to two 75 gram servings a month.
 There’s some dispute over how much canned albacore tuna is safe: According to Health Canada, four weekly servings is fine, while the US Environmental Working Group advises avoiding it entirely.